-The School is committed to acting always in the best interests of the child.
-We all have a statutory duty to 'safeguard and promote the welfare of children' and pupils have the right to protection from abuse or exploitation.
+Pupils have the right to protection from abuse, neglect or exploitation.
 Staff must work towards fulfilling the school's vision of providing a nurturing environment where each child is inspired to learn and discover his potential and to feel safe and secure amongst his peers and staff.
 It is essential that we maintain effective methods and systems to monitor and review the safety and welfare of pupils and staff.

-Child Protection Core Group
+Safeguarding Core Group

-Designated Safeguarding Lead (DSL): Ms Erica Jane Soulsby Deputy DSL: Mr Peter Roberts Nominated Governor (NG): pro-tem Canon Anthony Ball Chairman of Governors (CoG) The Very Revd Dr David Hoyle
+Designated Safeguarding Lead (DSL): Deputy DSL: Nominated Governor (NG): Chairman of Governors (CoG)